onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 ## Minutes

-Minutes & Recordings from previous meetings will be made available here in github under [meetings](./meetings)
+Minutes & Recordings from previous meetings will be made available here in github in the [meetings](./meetings) folder.